wpPlugins-io/Press-Elements/readme.txt

 == Changelog ==

+= 1.7.0 =

+* New - Typing Effect widget.
+* Fix - Solve "Site Counters" error in some post-types and taxonomies.
+* Fix - Update "Before After Effect" widget JS.
+* Tweak - Update plugin setup process.
+* Tweak - Check for minimum required PHP version.
+* Tweak - Upgrade Freemius SDK to version 1.2.1.7.1.

 = 1.6.1 =

-**General**

-* Enhance "Image Accordion" widget with new image border controller.
-* Fix "Site Logo" link issue by changing the way the logo is loaded.
+* Fix - Solve "Site Logo" link issue by changing the way the logo is loaded.
+* Tweak - Enhance "Image Accordion" widget with new image border controller.
-* Update plugin setup process.
+* Tweak - Update plugin setup process.

 = 1.6.0 =

-**General**

-* Release "Post Featured Image" as a free widget!!

-**New Widgets**

-* Image Accordion (Pro)
+* New - Image Accordion (Pro) widget.
-* Before After Effect (Pro)
+* New - Before After Effect (Pro) widget.
-* Notes (Pro)
+* New - Notes (Pro) widget.
+* Tweak - Release "Post Featured Image" as a free widget!!

 = 1.5.0 =

-**General**

-* Move "Press Elements" menu from "Appearance" to "Settings".
+* New - Flickr (Pro) widget.
+* New - Pinterest (Pro) widget.
-* Fix the issue with single quotes characters in "Post Title" and "Post Excerpt" widgets.
+* Fix - Solve single quotes characters issue in "Post Title" and "Post Excerpt" widgets.
-* Escape the URL returned by the "Link to" controller in all the widgets.
+* Fix - Escape the URL returned by the "Link to" controller in all the widgets.
+* Tweak - Move "Press Elements" menu from "Appearance" to "Settings".
-* Add warnings in widgets that dependent on external plugins like ACF.
+* Tweak - Add warnings in widgets that dependent on external plugins like ACF.
-* Enhance "Advanced Custom Fields" widget to display fields saved as arrays.
+* Tweak - Enhance "Advanced Custom Fields" widget to display fields saved as arrays.

-**New Widgets**

-* Flickr (Pro)
-* Pinterest (Pro)

 = 1.4.0 =

-**General**
+* New - Advanced Custom Fields (Pro) widget.
+* New - Gravatar (Pro) widget.
+* Fix - The "Site Counters" post types display.

-* Fix "Site Counters" post types display and taxonomy total count.
+* Fix - The "Site Counters" taxonomy total count.
-* Update "Custom Field" widget with display condition to the image angle controller.
+* Tweak - Update "Custom Field" widget with display condition to the image angle controller.
-* Enhance "Post Author" widget "Style" tab.
+* Tweak - Enhance "Post Author" widget "Style" tab.
 Different design controllers for author images and other author data.
-* Upgrade Minimum Requirements to PHP 5.4 - like Elementor.
+* Tweak - Upgrade Minimum Requirements to PHP 5.4, like Elementor.

-**New Widgets**

-* Advanced Custom Fields (Pro)
-* Gravatar (Pro)

 = 1.3.1 =

-**General**

-* Fix images rotation angle controller to allow 360deg image rotation.
+* Fix - Allow image rotation angle controller to set 360deg rotation.
-* Fix "Post Terms" to display only the post-terms not all the terms.
+* Fix - Enhance "Post Terms" to display only the post-terms not all the terms.

 = 1.3.0 =

-**General**

-* Remove redundant hidden control in "Site Title" and "Site Description" widgets.
-* Enhance "Post Custom Field" widget with links to other custom fields.
+* New - Enhance "Post Custom Field" widget with links to other custom fields.
-* Enhance "Post Custom Field" widget with "Display as" as control to display as simple text or an image.
+* New - Enhance "Post Custom Field" widget with "Display as" as control to display as simple text or an image.
-* Enhance "Post Custom Field" widget "Style" tab.
+* New - Enhance "Post Custom Field" widget "Style" tab.
 Different fields for simple text values and images.
-* Enhance "Site Logo", "Post Featured Image" and "Post Custom Field" with an image rotation feature.
+* New - Enhance "Site Logo", "Post Featured Image" and "Post Custom Field" with an image rotation feature.
+* Tweak - Remove redundant hidden control in "Site Title" and "Site Description" widgets.

 = 1.2.2 =

-**General**

-* Bug fix - When adding new widgets the design is not applied because of undefined hover animation.
+* Fix - When adding new widgets the design is not applied because of an undefined hover animation.

 = 1.2.1 =

-**General**
+* Fix - Display plugin admin even if Elementor is not active.

-* Add an admin menu linking to the plugin support forum.
+* Tweak - Add an admin menu linking to the plugin support forum.
-* Bug fix - display plugin admin even if Elementor is not active.

 = 1.2.0 =

-**General**
+* New - Site Logo widget.
+* New - Site Counters widget.

-* Add Hover Animation field to all the widgets.
+* New - Add Hover Animation field to all the widgets.
+* Fix - Solve reload glitch on "Post Author" widget.
-* Enhance the "Post Date" with new select field to choose either "Publish Date" or "Last Modified Date".
+* Tweak - Enhance the "Post Date" with new select field to choose either "Publish Date" or "Last Modified Date".
-* Remove redundant hidden control in Post Title, Excerpt and Date widgets.
+* Tweak - Remove redundant hidden control in Post Title, Excerpt and Date widgets.
-* Fix reload glitch on "Post Author" widget.
-* Upgrade Minimum Requirements to WordPress 4.7 for the site logo feature.
+* Tweak - Upgrade Minimum Requirements to WordPress 4.7 for the site logo feature.

-**New Widgets**

-* Site Logo
-* Site Counters

 = 1.1.2 =

-**General**

-* Fix Freemius opt-in issue.
+* Fix - Solve Freemius opt-in issue.
-* Upgrade Minimum Requirements to PHP 5.3.
+* Tweak - Upgrade Minimum Requirements to PHP 5.3.
-* Merge similar translation strings.
+* Tweak - Merge similar translation strings.

 = 1.1.1 =

-**General**

-* Fix Freemius "first-path" parameter on plugin activation.
+* Fix - Update Freemius "first-path" parameter on plugin activation.
-* Update translators comments for string placeholders.
+* Tweak - Update translators comments for string placeholders.

 = 1.1.0 =

-**General**
+* New - Post Terms widget.
+* New - Post Comments widget.

-* Add admin notices for missing parent plugin and minimum required Elementor version.
+* Fix - Add admin notices for missing parent plugin and minimum required Elementor version.
+* Fix - Solve animation issue in "Post Featured Image" widget.
-* Move Freemius init functions to a separate file.
+* Tweak - Move Freemius init functions to a separate file.
-* Upgrade Freemius SDK to version 1.2.1.6.1
+* Tweak - Upgrade Freemius SDK to version 1.2.1.6.1
-* Fix animations in "Post Featured Image" widget.
-* Extend the link field for all widgets.
+* Tweak - Extend the link field for all widgets.

-**New Widgets**

-* Post Terms
-* Post Comments

 = 1.0.0 =

-**General**

-* Initial release.

-**New Widgets**

-* Site Title
+* New - Site Title widget.
-* Site Description
+* New - Site Description widget.
-* Post Title
+* New - Post Title widget.
-* Post Excerpt
+* New - Post Excerpt widget.
-* Post Date
+* New - Post Date widget.
-* Post Author
+* New - Post Author widget.
-* Post Featured Image (Pro)
+* New - Post Featured Image (Pro) widget.
-* Post Custom Field (Pro)
+* New - Post Custom Field (Pro) widget.